learn-co-curriculum/programming-univbasics-4-block-parameters/README.md

 }
 ```

-We're effectively saying to Ruby, "while this condition is true, do **_this_**."
+We're effectively saying to Ruby, "while this condition is true, do
+**_this_**."
 Code blocks are written immediately after a method.
-They can even be used in
+We will most
-combination with methods _we_ define, though we will most often see them used
-in loops and, in the near future, [enumerables][].
+often see them used in loops and, in the near future, [enumerables][].
+Eventually, you will write methods that take _code blocks_.
+It'll be great!

+Ruby has two ways of defining blocks.
+For "short blocks" Rubyists prefer `{}`,
+for blocks with multiple lines of code, they prefer `do...end`.

 ## Block Parameters